algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 - Test Plan

 ### Review
-There is the list of documents witch are including in Review :
+Here is the list of documents which are included in Review:
 - Functional Specification
 - Technical Specification
 - User Manual